-5. Roles and responsibilities
+5. Roles and Responsibilities

-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed at Coombe House School (the School), and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

 5.1 Board of Directors